jakewvincent/mkdnflow.nvim/README.md

 ### Config descriptions
 #### `modules` (dictionary-like table)
-* All modules are enabled by default:
+* Most modules are enabled by default:
     * `modules.bib` (required for [parsing bib files](#follow-links-and-citations) and [following citations](#follow-links-and-citations))
     * `modules.buffers` (required for [backward and forward navigation through buffers](#backward-and-forward-navigation-through-buffers))
     * `modules.conceal` (required if you wish to enable [link concealing](#markdown-or-wiki-link-styles); note that you must declare [`links.conceal` as `true`](#links-dictionary-like-table) in addition to leaving this module enabled [it is enabled by default] if you wish to conceal links)